– ad – post contains affiliate links –

-Those of you who have been following on Instagram (@xameliax) will know that a couple of weeks ago Joe and I jetted off to Mexico for a week of all inclusive luxury and relaxation at The Hard Rock Hotel Riviera Maya!
-This is our second visit to Mexico after relaxing in the Hideaway at Royalton Riviera Cancun last February and loving it so we knew exactly where we wanted to book for a bit of new year sunshine (and amazing margaritas) this year!
-We had a look online and found a killer deal at The Hard Rock Hotel Riviera Maya and didn’t hesitate to book – 7 days, all inclusive, flying from Manchester in less than 7 weeks time – bikini body training = ON!
+Those of you who have been following on Instagram (@xameliax) will know that a couple of weeks ago I jetted off to Mexico for a week of all inclusive luxury and relaxation at The Hard Rock Hotel Riviera Maya!
+This was my second visit to Mexico after relaxing in the Hideaway at Royalton Riviera Cancun last February and loving it so I knew exactly where I wanted to book for a bit of new year sunshine (and amazing margaritas) this year!
+I had a look online and found a killer deal at The Hard Rock Hotel Riviera Maya and didn’t hesitate to book – 7 days, all inclusive, flying from Manchester in less than 7 weeks time – bikini body training = ON!

 With our deal we had a Deluxe Gold Double Room on the Hacienda side of the hotel.
 The Hard Rock Hotel Rivera Maya is split into two halves – Hacienda, the family side and Heaven, the adults only side.
 By staying in the Hacienda side as long as you’re over 18 you have access to the whole hotel so it doesn’t necessarily matter which side you stay on.
 We learned last year that more often than not in Mexico the family sides can be quieter than the adults only which on many occasions are more like spring break than a relaxing holiday!